yegorsokolov/BotCopier/README.md

 profit distances.
 The coefficients are saved in ``model.json`` and generated strategies will automatically place orders with these predicted values.

+To automatically drop weak predictors, provide ``--prune-threshold``.
+Features whose mean absolute SHAP value falls below this threshold are removed and the classifier is refit on the reduced set.
+A warning is emitted when pruning eliminates more than the fraction specified via ``--prune-warn``.

 Hyperparameters can be optimised automatically when `optuna` is installed.
 The best trial's parameters and validation score are saved to `model.json`: